The Archbishop of Dublin

-The Catholic Archdiocese of Dublin fully respects your right to privacy and actively seeks to preserve the privacy rights of those who share information with the Archdiocese.
-Any personal information you provide to the Archdiocese will be treated with the highest standards of security and confidentiality, in accordance with the Data Protection Acts 1988 and 2003 and the General Data Protection Regulation (GDPR) 2018 and the Data Protection Act 2018.
+The Archbishop fully respects your right to privacy and actively seeks to preserve the privacy rights of those who share information with him and the diocesan offices acting on his behalf.
+Any personal information you provide to the Archbishop will be treated with the highest standards of security and confidentiality, in accordance with the General Data Protection Regulation (GDPR) 2018 and the Data Protection Act 2018.

-What information do we collect about you?
+What information does the Archbishop collect about you?

-Depending on the particular circumstances, outlined above, we may collect and hold a range of different information about you.
-This can include your name, address, telephone number, gender, age, date of birth, email address, mobile phone number, family status, PPS number (where authorised by law), financial information (such as bank details), employment details and work history, information about your current involvement with the diocese, information on volunteers, CCTV recordings and photographs;
+- Depending on your relationship with the Archbishop and the diocesan office on his behalf, he may also collect a range of different information about you including your name, contact details, date of birth, nationality, PPS number (where required by law), financial information (such as bank details), employment data and qualifications, information about your current involvement with the diocese, information on volunteer, CCTV recordings and photographs;

 Processing of personal information